 For breeding value estimation the liveweight records of these relatives remain important, even when a cow’s own liveweight has been recorded, because they are part of the overall genetic picture.
 But in the case we are discussing, the information about the medium size of your particular daughter of this bull is completely missing from the picture.

 Now if you send in liveweight records for your herd, and these show that this cow is really only medium-sized.
 In this case, depending on the number of records, around a quarter of the emphasis in her liveweight breeding value estimation would come from her own records, and her liveweight breeding value would be noticeably more accurately assessed.
 In typical cases, the Breeding Worth index for a cow like this could be $8 higher – and you are better placed to make good breeding decisions.

-During my research on the topic of weighing dairy cattle, I assembled the data shown in the Chart at the foot of this page titled ‘LIC Statistics – Number of Dairy Cows Weighed’ which demonstrates the abysmal trend of the number of dairy cows weighed in N.Z.
+During my research on the topic of weighing dairy cattle, I assembled the data shown in the Chart above titled ‘LIC Statistics – Number of Dairy Cows Weighed’ which demonstrates the abysmal trend of the number of dairy cows weighed in New Zealand.

-When one realizes that about 25,000 of these cows MUST be weighed as 2 yr old cows for Sire Proving & Progeny Test TOP contracts, and that probably all of the balance are made up of about 10% of those herd owners who weigh the balance of older cows in the same herds – THEN IT APPEARS THAT NO OTHER DAIRY FARMERS ARE RECORDING WEIGHTS, even if they have weighed them.
+When one realises that about 25,000 of these cows MUST be weighed as 2 year old cows for Sire Proving & Progeny Test TOP contracts, and that probably all of the balance are made up of about 10% of those herd owners who weigh the balance of older cows in the same herds – then it appears that no other dairy farmers are recording weights, even if they have weighed them.

-NZGC has a data base of fully recorded weights on over 200,000 heifers during the past 10 years and NONE OF THOSE HEIFERS HAVE SUBSEQUENTLY BEEN WEIGHED AS COWS IN THEIR HERD.
+NZGC has a data base of fully recorded weights on over 200,000 heifers during the past 10 years and none of those heifers have subsequently been weighted as cows in their herd.